codemaker1999/ThreePlot/README.md

 ThreePlot.plot(myLine, targetHtmlElement)
 ```

 ThreePlot will figure the rest out.
 There are many customizable options, check out `/examples/api-overview.js` if you want a quick reference to them.
+A useful tip: double-click on the plot to retarget the camera (this is useful for animations).

 Examples
 ---------